 Carried by infected deer ticks, Lyme disease affects many dogs in New England, the Mid-Atlantic, upper Midwest and on the West Coast.
 Once bitten, pups may experience swollen lymph nodes, fever, and heart, kidney, joint and nerve complications.
 Even after treatment with antibiotics, relapses can occur years after the condition has resolved.

 This disease is caused by bacteria found in the urine of carrier animals, which then gets into water and soil.
 Because dogs can pass leptospirosis to humans, this vaccine is often strongly recommended.
 Symptoms include fever, vomiting, stomach pain and weakness.
 Antibiotics can help resolve this condition.

 Contact with other dogs can cause kennel cough, so Bordetella and parainfluenza dog shots are recommended if your pet will spend a lot of time with other dogs.

 Be sure to talk to your veterinarian about your pup’s vaccination schedule.
 Remember that vaccines don’t guarantee that your pup won’t catch these diseases, so it’s important to support your pet’s immune system.
-CBD Hemp Oil boosts your furry friend’s health and wellness and delivers a potent dose of antioxidants that protect your pup from illness and infection by helping her body fight off foreign invaders.
-Shop our selection of CBD Hemp Oils and learn more about keeping your fur baby happy and healthy.
+CBD Oil boosts your furry friend’s health and wellness and delivers a potent dose of antioxidants that protect your pup from illness and infection by helping her body fight off foreign invaders.
+Shop our selection of CBD Oils and learn more about keeping your fur baby happy and healthy.